The Tongue: Musical career

 The Tongue represented Australia in the "Battle 4 Supremacy" competition against New Zealand in 2005 and won the Revolver MC battle the same year.
 Tongue's songs have been placed on rotation by national Australian youth broadcaster Triple J.

 Tongue was signed by independent Sydney record label Elefant Traks following the submission of the Bad Education EP to the Marrickville-based label—the EP was a result of the Revolver victory and featured the production skills of the Bag Raiders (Jack Glass and Chris Stacey), who were former schoolmates of the MC.

 In 2009 Tongue hosted the Elefant Traks 10th Anniversary Party Live DVD that was released nationally the same year.
 The MC also performed the songs "Bad Education", "The Punch", "The Blues" and "The Real Thing" at the anniversary event.

 On 11 November 2012, Elefant Traks performed a tribute to children's author Dr Seuss.
-Featuring over 25 musical performers, the event occurred at the Sydney Opera House in Sydney, Australia and featured a recital of "Gerald Mc Boing Boing" by The Tongue.
+Featuring over 25 musical performers, the event occurred at the Sydney Opera House in Sydney, Australia and featured a recital of "Gerald McBoing-Boing" by The Tongue.

 His second album Alternative Energy features production from El Gusto (Hermitude) and M-Phazes, while his third album Surrender To Victory was solely produced by Cam Bluff from Queensland, Australia.
 Tongue has also released three free mixtapes in the years 2008, 2009 and 2011.

 The Tongue's third album entitled Surrender to Victory, would officially be released on 29 March 2013.
 The release of a single, entitled "Drums", preceded the album release date and a promotional video was published on the label's YouTube profile.
 The video also reveals that the album was produced by Cam Bluff and features Suffa from the Hilltop Hoods.

 In early May 2013, the MC announced a national Australian tour in support of the third album that will be undertaken over June and July 2013.

 The official music video for the song "Australian Dreaming" from Surrender to Victory was produced by the LESMEC company, the video features Tongue in a variety of roles, including a street-based sex worker, a police officer, and a drug dealer.

 In 2015 The Tongue released his forth solo album "Hard Feelings", executive produced by Sydney's Papertoy and featuring the likes of Ngaiire, Ev Jones (Jones Jnr), Tenth Dan and Jeswon from Thundamentals.

 After touring the album nationally in 2016, The Tongue parted ways with Elefant Traks.

 In March 2022 The Tongue released a new single "Joy ft Inês" with an accompanying film-clip directed by Tyler Smith.

 In May 2022 The Tongue released "Bloodwork: The Best of The Tongue" a 19 track compilation featuring songs selected from across his four albums, EPs and mixtapes.